zahidsyed/learning-nahw-analytically/README.md

 3. Self-learning: While this is possible, this system is, at its core, developed for reviewing and teaching - there are no detailed explanations for difficult concepts.

 **Note:** The current version targets only an English-speaking audience for whom Arabic is a 2nd language.
+This work is still under development.
+See the Table of Contents for completed chapters.

 --------
 ## Navigation help